 How to Start/Stop a Windows Service using CLI

-You can use Windows Service Controller (sc) command line utility for managing services.
-It provides you options to create/delete a Windows server, or manage service states.
-You can also change start type of service.
+Windows Service Controller (sc) is a command line utility that communicates with Service Control Manager and services.
+It also provides you options to create/delete a Windows service and/or manage its state.
+You can also chagne the startup type of service.